-On January 20, 2011, Olympic Developments AG, LLC ("Olympic") filed suit against us, Atlantic Broadband, Inc., Bright House Networks, LLC, Cable One, Inc., Cequel Communications Holdings I, LLC, CSC Holdings, LLC, GCI Communication Corp., Insight Communications Company, Inc., Knology, Inc., Mediacom Communications Corporation and RCN Telecom Services, LLC in the United States District Court for the Central District of California alleging infringement of United States Patent Nos.
+On January 20, 2011, Olympic Developments AG, LLC ("Olympic") filed suit against our wholly-owned subsidiary, DISH Network L.L.C., Atlantic Broadband, Inc., Bright House Networks, LLC, Cable One, Inc., Cequel Communications Holdings I, LLC, CSC Holdings, LLC, GCI Communication Corp., Insight Communications Company, Inc., Knology, Inc., Mediacom Communications Corporation and RCN Telecom Services, LLC in the United States District Court for the Central District of California alleging infringement of United States Patent Nos.
 5,475,585 and 6,246,400.
 The patents relate to on-demand services.
 Olympic is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein.
 On June 13, 2011, the case was transferred to the Northern District of California.
-On November 4, 2011, the case was stayed pending reexamination by the U.S. Patent and Trademark Office.
+On November 7, 2011, the case was stayed pending reexamination by the U.S. Patent and Trademark Office.

 We intend to vigorously defend this case.
-In the event that a court ultimately determines that we infringe the asserted patents, we may be subject to substantial damages, which may include treble damages, and/or an injunction that could require us to materially modify certain features that we currently offer to consumers.
+In the event that a court ultimately determines that we infringe any of the asserted patents, we may be subject to substantial damages, which may include treble damages, and/or an injunction that could cause us to materially modify certain features that we currently offer to consumers.
 We cannot predict with any degree of certainty the outcome of the suit or determine the extent of any potential liability or damages.